chrisekelley/voxel-server-test/readme.md

 The browser will provide additional confirmation.

-Much of the code from this demo is extracted from maxogden's wesocket-stream example.
+Much of the code from this demo is extracted from [maxogden](https://github.com/maxogden)'s [websocket-stream](https://github.com/maxogden/websocket-stream) example.

 BSD LICENSE